What to Do in the Outer Banks in September

 kite festival

-The Outer Banks Kite Festival, presented by Kitty Hawk Kites, is happening at Jockey’s Ridge from Friday, September 9th, through Sunday, September 11th.
-Large kites will be on display and there will be stunt kite demonstrations by professionals.
+The Outer Banks Kite Festival, presented by Kitty Hawk Kites, is happening at Jockey’s Ridge from Friday, September 13th, through Sunday, September 14th.
+Large kites will be on display, and professionals will perform stunt kite demonstrations.

-The Lighthouse 5K Series in Corolla continues until the middle of September.
+The Lighthouse 5K Series in Corolla continues until mid-September.
 The 5K takes place at Historic Corolla Park on Wednesday mornings.

-The ESA Easterns Surfing Championships will take place in mid-September at Jennette’s Pier in Nags Head.
+The ESA Easterns Surfing Championships takes place in mid-September at Jennette’s Pier in Nags Head.
 Come on out and watch the talented amateur competitors shred.

 Live music continues throughout the Outer Banks in September.
 Check out the Tap Shack at Cravings in Duck or the brewing pioneers over at Outer Banks Brewing Station in Kill Devil Hills.